citelab/JAMScript/jam-overview.md

 ## Anatomy of a JAMScript Program

-JAMScript is based on a **controller-worker** model similar to the one that underpins recent paradigms such as [Software Defined Networking](https://en.wikipedia.org/wiki/Software-defined_networking).
+JAMScript is based on a **controller-worker** model similar to the one that underpins popular paradigms such as [Software Defined Networking](https://en.wikipedia.org/wiki/Software-defined_networking).
 The *controller* and *worker* are co-programmed.
 That is, a single program is developed for the controller and worker combination.
 In JAMScript, the